Skip to main content

 Security cooperation

 Australia and Samoa enjoy a strong security partnership.
-In 2009, the Australian Federal Police (AFP) and the Samoa Police Service (SPS) signed the Samoa-Australia Policing Partnership (SAPP), to enhance the performance and responsiveness of the SPS.
+In 2009, the Australian Federal Police (AFP) and the Samoa Police, Prisons and Corrections Service (SPPCS) signed the Samoa-Australia Policing Partnership (SAPP) to enhance the performance and responsiveness of the SPPCS.
 The AFP currently has three members deployed to Samoa, including one member supporting the Pacific Transnational Crime Coordination Centre in Apia.

 The Australian Defence Force also supports Samoa's maritime security through the Pacific Maritime Security Program (PMSP).
-On 2 June 2022, Prime Minister the Hon Fiamē Naomi Mata’afa and Foreign Minister Penny Wong announced Australia would provide Samoa a Guardian Class Patrol Boat through the PMSP.
+Samoa’s newest Guardian Class Patrol Boat Nafanua III, gifted through the PMSP arrived in Apia on 19 January 2024.

 Diaspora

 The 2021 census recorded over 98,000 Australians identifying themselves as of Samoan ancestry.
 There are a number of high-profile Australians with Samoan heritage who compete as professional athletes, especially in netball, rugby and rugby league.
-Due to the large Samoan diaspora in Australia there are significant church and community organisation links.
+Due to the large Samoan diaspora in Australia, there are significant church, institution, and community links.

 New Colombo Plan

-To date, the New Colombo Plan has awarded over 600 scholarships and mobility grants for Australian students to undertake study and work-based learning activities in Samoa.
+Since 2014, the New Colombo Plan has awarded eight scholarships and 804 mobility grants for Australian undergraduates to undertake study, language training and internships in Samoa.

 Australia Awards

-Australia is helping Samoa to build a skilled workforce through scholarships for Samoans to study at tertiary institutions in Australia and the region.
-The Awards enable students to gain the skills and knowledge needed to contribute to Samoa's development.
+Australia supports Samoa in developing a skilled workforce through Australia Award scholarships, which enable Samoans to study at tertiary institutions in Australia and across the region.
+These scholarships equip students with the skills and knowledge needed to contribute to Samoa's development.

-A study conducted by the Lowy Institute in November 2011 found that 25 per cent of Samoa's leaders had received a tertiary scholarship funded by Australia.
-This demonstrates the major contribution that Australian scholarships have made in supporting the learning opportunities and outcomes of Samoans.
+A 2011 study by the Lowy Institute found that 25 per cent of Samoa's leaders had received a tertiary scholarship funded by Australia, highlighting the significant contribution that this program has made in expanding learning and leadership opportunities for Samoans.

 High level visits